Declaring a major

 2. Download a copy of the Politics Department’s Major Declaration Form, where you are asked about your major concentration and the courses you have already taken in order to satisfy the requirements.
 If you are in the Classes of 2020, 2021, or 2022 please complete this Major Declaration Form.
 If you are in the Class of 2023 or later, please complete this Major Declaration Form.
 On this form, you may also list courses you will likely take in the future, but remember that not every course listed in the Politics course catalog is offered every year.
 So this plan will be tentative.

-3. Schedule a meeting with the associate chair of the Politics department, Stephen Engel by sending an email to email@example.com.
-When you meet with Professor Engel, bring the Major Declaration Form and discuss any questions you have about the major.
-The associate chair will sign your Politics declaration form.
+3. Schedule a meeting with the chair of the Politics department, Senem Aslan by sending an email to firstname.lastname@example.org.
+When you meet with Professor Aslan, bring the Major Declaration Form and discuss any questions you have about the major.
+The chair will sign your Politics declaration form.

 While your major, minor and GEC declarations must each begin and end on Garnet Gateway, each department and program has its own procedure for assigning advisors.
 Please consult the appropriate department or program chair or concentration coordinator for further information about the rest of your “plus one” general education requirements.